 To my myopic deposition?

-*bark in general (brittle little coverings), Barking general, as in orders,( obsession with advancement(
+*bark in general (brittle little coverings), Barking general, as in officer shouting orders,( obsession with advancement(

 Short Story i had to write for English